 A family of random variables on the same probability space.
 Brownian motion and the random walk theory are stochastic processes.

 Playing a negative-probability game persistently enough guarantees to go broke.
-Gambler's ruin might also explain the case where a gambler goes broke even if he might have a positive expected value on each bet.
-This happens if the gambler raises the bet to a fixed fraction of bankroll when winning, but doesn't reduce it when losing.
+Gambler’s ruin might also explain the case where a gambler goes broke even if he might have a positive expected value on each bet.
+This happens if the gambler raises the bet to a fixed fraction of the bankroll when winning, but doesn’t reduce it when losing.

 Primary source: Blaise Pascal; Pierre de Fermat